The Rubinshteinic Frame Condition Theory -- Why Innovation Has a Universal Function

 The key to the Frame Condition Theory, lies in the absence of concrete, objective limitations.
 As long as there's no undeniable proof that something is utterly impossible, at any given moment of time, the realm of possibility stretches infinitely into the future.
 This is why I'm confident enough to assume that no rigid "frames" obstruct our access to knowledge.

 Our ignorance is the fuel that ignites the fire of curiosity.
 That is unless you simply choose to remain ignorant just because absolute knowledge is far from possible.
 If we were all-knowing by nature, the universe would hold no mysteries, its wonders already laid bare.
-And philosophy itself would end before it even begun.
+And philosophy itself would end before it even began.

 Thus, ignorance, within reason, can be a powerful tool.
 It propels us forward, pushing us to seek understanding and fill the gaps in our knowledge.
 This leads to a fascinating question: Will humanity ever truly shed its veil of ignorance towards the universe?
 Would we ever be able to reach the peak of all knowledge?

 There is a relatively-certain answer to that question: Should we be relentless in our search for innovation in any given field, we could break any pre-supposed frame of knowledge we merely think exist.
-There is no other way to know for sure, without relentless inmovation.
+There is no other way to know for sure, without relentless innovation.

 Innovation therefore holds a universal functionality in its potential: To make us aware of the vastness of our ignorance.